| By

 aerosols such as toothpaste or shampoo, please place them in

+your luggage and check them with your airline.
 To ensure the health and welfare of certain air

 travelers, in the absence of suspicious activity or items,